 Facts, information and articles about Secession, one of the causes of the civil war

-Secession summary: the secession of Southern States led to the establishment of the Confederacy and ultimately the civil war.
-(Civil War should be capitalized; is there an SEO reason not to?)
+Secession summary: the secession of Southern States led to the establishment of the Confederacy and ultimately the Civil War.
 It was the most serious secession movement in the United States and was defeated when the Union armies defeated the Confederate armies in the Civil War, 1861-65.

 Causes Of Secession

 Before the Civil War, the country was dividing between North and South.
 Issues included States Rights and disagreements over tariffs but the greatest divide was on the issue of slavery, which was legal in the South but had gradually been banned by states north of the Mason-Dixon line.
 As the US acquired new territories in the west, bitter debates erupted over whether or not slavery would be permitted in those territories.
 Southerners feared it was only a matter of time before the addition of new non-slaveholding states but no new slaveholding states would give control of the government to abolitionists, and the institution of slavery would be outlawed completely.
 They also resented the notion that a northern industrialist could establish factories, or any other business, in the new territories but agrarian Southern slaveowners could not move into territories where slavery was prohibited because their slaves would then be free .